EVENTS

 RiverFest will cap off the Year of the River 2025 for Cummington Cultural District’s programs.
 The Westfield River is the Cummington Cultural District’s backyard, flowing behind the buildings and houses that line Main Street, our celebrated rural arts destination.
 In 2025, the CCD will bring our backyard front-and-center, making the Westfield River that runs through the heart of town the focus and site of our programmatic work.

-Posted by Isabel Twanmo in Current Event, EVENTS, UPCOMING EVENT, Upcoming In-Person Workshops
+Posted by Isabel Twanmo in EVENTS, OPEN HOUSE, Past Events, Past In-Person Workshops

 JUL 26th, 2025 | Project Art & Ferrin Contemporary | Lunch with Adam Chau & Garth Johnson